Nikhil-Singh25/jenkins_pipeline/README.md

 ## [4] Configuring Build Server (Jenkins-Slave)

-**[4.1] Create IAM Role for the build Server</br>**
+**[4.1] Creating IAM role, Security group and Key pair for build-Server  </br>**
-1. Go to AWS Console -> Go to the IAM console and click on "Roles" in the left navigation menu.
+1. AWS Console → IAM console → "Roles" (in left navigation menu).
-2. Click on the "Create role" button.
+2. Click "Create role" button.
-3. Choose "AWS service" as the trusted entity and select "EC2" as the service that will use the role.
+3. Choose "AWS service" as the trusted entity → "EC2" as the service that will use the role.
-4. Click on the "Next: Permissions" button.
-Search for the "AWS Elastic Beanstalk Full"
+4. Click on "Next: Permissions" button.
+Search for the "AWS Elastic Beanstalk Full" it will give full access to the build-server.
-5. (Optional) Add tags to the role for better organization and tracking & Click on the "Next: Review" button.
+5. (Optional) Add tags to the role for better organization and tracking → Click on "Next: Review" button.
 6. Give the role a name and description, and review the policies attached to the rol & Click on the "Create role" button to create the role.
 7. Go to the EC2 console and select the Jenkins-Slave Ec2 instance.
 8. Click on the "Actions" button and select "Instance Settings" and then "Attach/Replace IAM Role" & Select the role you just created and click on the "Apply" button.
 9. Create a secutiry group and Key Pair for Build server save the private key to you local system.</br>
     Security Group :</br>
         **In bound rules**: Allow SSH (80) from SG Jenkins-Master created for Jenkins-Master server.</br>
-10. Create Jenkins-Slave EC2 instance with same config as Jenkins-Master add the IAM role and chhose existing Jenkins-Slave Security group.
+10. Create Jenkins-Slave EC2 instance with same configuration as Jenkins-Master add the IAM role choose Jenkins-Slave SG and Create a new key pair and save the .pem file.

-4- Connecting Jenkins-Master & Jenkins-Slave
+**[4.2]FConnecting Jenkins-Master & Jenkins-Slave</br>**
+1. Start the jenkins-build server

 ## [5] Connect Jenkins with Webhooks.
 **What is a webhook?**
 → A webhook is a way for an application or service to provide real-time information to another application or service.
 It is a simple event-notification mechanism that sends data to a URL (also known as a webhook endpoint) when a particular event occurs.When an event occurs in the source application, the application will generate a message that contains information about the event and sends it to the webhook endpoint.
 The receiving application can then process the message and use the information to take further actions or trigger additional events.